SENDCode-Manchester/Claritas-2024/README.md

 ```

 ## CI/CD
 This repository uses GitHub Actions to lint the code, audit dependencies and deploy to Netlify.
-The `main` branch deploys to https://sendcode-claritas-dev.netlify.app and the `stable` branch deploys to https://sendcode-claritas.netlify.app.
+The `main` branch deploys to https://sendcode-claritas-2024-dev.netlify.app and the `stable` branch deploys to https://sendcode-claritas-2024.netlify.app and https://claritaswm.co.uk.